Shady Elnahas: Personal life

 Elnahas was born in Alexandria, Egypt and moved to Canada with his family at the age of 12.
 The family initially lived in Toronto though he moved to Montreal to join the national Canadian judo team where he trains with them today.
-His older brother Mohab Elnahas is also a member of the national Canadian judo team.
+In Toronto, Elnahas attended École secondaire Étienne-Brûlé.
+His older brother Mohab is also a member of the national Canadian judo team.
+He is a citizen of Canada and Egypt, though he resides in Orlando.

+Elnahas is currently in a relationship with fellow WWE wrestler Tiffany Stratton.